Paradise Sweepstakes Casino Review 2026

 The internal currency structure was simple in every way and what was expected from a sweepstakes casino.
 Gold Coins were for regular play and had no cash value.
 Sweeps Coins were the redeemable currency, and the system tracked them reliably, even when bonuses were involved.

-What complicated things, though, was the inconsistency in how and where these coin packs were offered.
-Depending on the route I took into the site, I saw different combinations of starter bundles, mid tier packs, and special offers.
-Nothing harmful, but certainly not stable.
-And me, as a sweepstakes casino reviewer, I like stable.
+However, the inconsistency in how and where these coin packs were offered complicated things.
+Depending on how I accessed the site, I saw different combinations of starter bundles, mid-tier packs, and special offers.
+It wasn’t harmful, but it certainly wasn’t stable.
+As a sweepstakes casino reviewer, I prefer stability.

 Table 4: Paradise Sweepstakes Payment Methods Overview (Historical)